HMP fine dining.

 In my first blog I questioned whether David is institutionalised.
 Yes, he is!

-Although I take a light hearted look being institutionalised.
+Although I take a light hearted look at being institutionalised.
 It is actually a very serious issue affecting serving prisoners, ex-prisoners and their families.

 It has prompted me to have a further look into institutionalisation.
 I have so many questions.
 We’ve all heard about it, but;